onerobotics/KUnit/README.md

 3. Copy the `kunit.h.kl` to your project's support directory or the same directory as your KAREL test file
 4. `%INCLUDE kunit.h` in your test KAREL program
-5. Use the KUNIT assertions as described below
+5. Use the KUnit assertions as described below
 6. Translate and deploy your KAREL program to your robot
 7. Run the test suite at `http://your.robot/KAREL/your_test`